 Schedule a Confidential Initial Consultation

-If you are contemplating a divorce and would like to speak with an attorney, we encourage you to contact us for a confidential initial consultation.
+If you are contemplating a divorce and would like to speak with an attorney, we encourage you to contact us for a confidential initial case evaluation.
 To speak with Hackensack divorce attorney Carrie S. Schultz, please call 201-880-9770 or request an appointment online today.